Woah... what is this?! A dessert recipe without chocolate? Umm... YES.

 Seeing as I'm a self-proclaimed chocoholic, you should know that any dessert recipe sans chocolate that makes it on the blog is gonna be good.
 I know there are fruity-dessert lovers out there who are going to hate me for saying this, but usually I feel like a dessert without chocolate just isn't worth the calories.
 Exception: these blondies.

-When I got the idea for these I couldn’t let it go because – hello! – brown butter in blondies?
+When I got the idea for these I couldn't let it go because - hello! - brown butter in blondies?
 Yes, yes, yes.
 (Brown butter and brown sugar are two of my other favorite ingredients, needless to say).
-And then, because I’m a big fan of strawberry baked anything – bread, muffins, scones, cake, cupcakes you name it – another yes.
+And then, because I'm a big fan of strawberry baked anything - bread, muffins, cake, cupcakes, crumb bars, you name it - another yes.
 It had to happen and it did.
-I made two batches in a single day – one for the fam and one for a potluck – and it was all devoured before I knew it.
+I made two batches in a single day - one for the fam and one for a potluck - and it was all devoured before I knew it.

 What I think YOU will love about this recipe is that it's crazy easy, like 10 minutes of actual work MAX type of easy, and since you make the batter in the same saucepan as you use to brown the butter, it's perfect for all my fellow dishwashing-haters.
 If you want it to be even easier, get your hands on the new OXO strawberry huller and (my new favorite funky kitchen tool) the OXO flat whisk.
 I will shamefully admit that I'm still not entirely sure what a flat whisk is for, but it functions like a normal whisk while being 100x easier to clean, so for that, I'm sold.